Rohit Gandikota

 project page / arXiv / code / models

-We show that language models can be used as classifiers and propose an unlearning methods where a language model self-critics its knowledge and guides itself to unlearn.
+We show that language models can be used as classifiers and propose an unlearning method where a language model self-critiques its knowledge and guides itself to unlearn.
 This method is essential to retain the fluent text generation capabilities after unlearning.

 Concept Sliders: LoRA Adaptors for Precise Control in Diffusion Models